Interactive Media Courses

 I M 213 - Basic Interactive Media Authoring

 Acquisition and computer processing of text, photographs, video and sound files.
 Incorporation of processed files into documents for computer multimedia.
 Solving problems in visual and multimedia communications assignments.
 Theories and cultural effects of visual communication and new media.
-Prerequisites: IM 113, IM 115 or equivalent experience in computer skills.
+Prerequisite: IM 113, IM 115, or consent of Department Chair.

 I M 215 - Introduction to Scripting Languages